mortang2410/dotfiles/README.md

 :Capture PP  <the_output>
 to view the dictionary in pretty form

-:Messages'' to view old messages
+:Messages to view old messages
 The <Leader> key is now the Spacebar.

 F5 : languageclient menu